 Our work on ‘Water in the City’ is based on an old piece of medical wisdom: prevention is better than cure.
 It is also a lot cheaper.
 Recent water damage in the Netherlands, following a week of heavy rainfall, was estimated to exceed €500 million by the insurance industry.
 Preventing such misery starts with a good diagnosis.
 At KWR we do this with two tools that are now part of the Watershare Tool Suite: the City Blueprint and the Governance Capacity Analysis tools, which were recently presented by Stef Koop in Tokyo at the IWA-congres.
-This year the work has been deepened and implemented in four case studies by our Bachelor’s and Master’s students at Utrecht University: 1) Sabadell (water reuse in Spain), (2) Utrecht (governance capacity analysis of extreme rainfall), (3) governance analysis of flood risks in the Netherlands and the UK, and we also studied (4) the ‘costs of inaction’ in greater detail.
-The students positively surprised us and the results of their work are briefly presented below.
+This year the work has been deepened and implemented in four case studies by our Bachelor’s and Master’s students at Utrecht University: (1) Sabadell: water reuse in Spain, (2) Utrecht: governance capacity analysis of extreme rainfall, and (3) Netherlands and the UK: governance analysis of flood risks.
+We also studied (4) ‘the costs of inaction’ in greater detail.
+The students positively surprised us and I briefly present the results of their work below.

 Governance analysis of water reuse in Sabadell

 Marketa Šteflová, together with colleagues from KWR and CTM in Spain, conducted her Bachelor’s research into the governance of water reuse in Sabadell as part of the European H2020 POWER-project.
 Her structured analysis shows that water reuse is held back primarily by perception, lack of good quality criteria for reused water, and management embedding.
 The work has been published in the magazine Water.